yanglinjing/dand_p7_WeRateDogs_Twitter_Analysis/README.md

 ![Breeds](https://github.com/yanglinjing/dand_p7_data_wragling/blob/master/readme_pic/dog_predictions.png)

-It can be seen that golden retriever is the No.1 predicted dog, which has been predicted 150 times with high confidence.
+It can be seen that Golden Retriever is the No.1 predicted dog, which has been predicted 150 times with high confidence.
 The confidence of predicting it is left skewed, with the median of 0.78 and mean of 0.72.
-The second most predicted dog is Labrador_retriever (100 times), the high confidence of which is also left skewed with the median of 0.71 and mean of 0.67.
+The second most predicted dog is Labrador Retriever (100 times), the high confidence of which is also left skewed with the median of 0.71 and mean of 0.67.

 ![prediction_confidence](https://github.com/yanglinjing/dand_p7_data_wragling/blob/master/readme_pic/prediction_confidence.png)

 ## 5. Dog Stages
-Only 366 out of 2355 dogs have their stages presented in the dataset.
-The most common stage is pupper (245), followed by doggo (83) among the dogs whose stage has been presented.
+Only 336 out of 2094 dogs have their stages presented in the dataset.
+The most common stage is pupper (230), followed by doggo (83) among the dogs whose stage has been presented.

 ![dog_stages](https://github.com/yanglinjing/dand_p7_data_wragling/blob/master/readme_pic/dog_stages.png)